 That brings me to the beaches… Oh, the beaches!
 I’ve written before about why I prefer going to rivers and waterfalls instead of the beach, but Split made me forget about all of that.
 On my second to last day, I took the bus over to Bene beach (Bus #12, 18 kuna for a return) and I had no idea what to expect.
 This beach doesn’t have any sand – it’s lined with strongly scented pine trees where cicadas buzz all day long.
 Even though Bene was a bit farther out than Sustipan, I preferred the latter.
 For two days, I just lay my pareo down on the rocks under the shade of the trees and dove into the clear, blue sea when I got too hot.

 Of course, I have to talk about the food.
-After eating my way around Barcelona with Tom and joining the Eating Italy Food Tour in Rome, I didn’t need to have a foodie experience in Split.
+After eating my way around Barcelona with my partner and joining the Eating Italy Food Tour in Rome, I didn’t need to have a foodie experience in Split.
 The fact that I enjoyed eating so much was just icing on an already delectable cake.
 Croatian food is an interesting medley of a variety of cuisines: I noted a lot of pasta, meat stews, and seafood.